Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 A former Handball coach, he has been involved in coach education in various countries in the area of strength and conditioning and exercise physiology.
 A widely published and cited author in the scientific literature on various aspects of human performance, he has also patented an innovative exercise device (http://www.abdn.ac.uk/r&i/business/licencing/lo_medd/autoexerc/) consisting of a vibratory biofeedback system which received research awards from NEStech and the Design Council (http://www.designcouncil.org.uk/resources-and-events/Business-and-public-sector/Technology-case-studies/Exercise-machine-with-vibration/).

 Dr. Cardinale holds two honorary academic appointments one at University College London in the division of surgical and interventional medicine and one at the University of Aberdeen in the School of Medical Sciences.
-He has been an advisor to various companies (e.g. Polar Electro, Medisport and Technogym), government agencies (e.g. the European Space Agency) and professional sport organizations and national governing bodies in 4 countries (USA, Italy, Spain, Sweden) before working in the UK.
+He has been an advisor to various companies (e.g. Polar Electro, Medisport and Technogym), government agencies (e.g. the European Space Agency) and professional sport organizations and national governing bodies in 4 countries (USA, Italy, Spain, Sweden, UK) before moving to Qatar.
 Dr. Cardinale has been invited speaker in scientific conferences and coaching clinics in 21 countries and has been ad-hoc reviewer for over 15 scientific journals and various research councils.
-Dr. Cardinale is a member of the Research Excellence Framework panel in the unit of assessment 26 (Sports related studies).
+Dr. Cardinale was a member of the Research Excellence Framework panel in the unit of assessment 26 (Sports related studies).
 In 2011 he was awarded the honour of "Cavaliere dello sport pontino" by the Italian Olympic Committee for his services to international sports.

-Dr Cardinale is currently an advisory board member of NIKE (SPARQ) and a member of the scientific commission of the Italian Track and Field Federation.
+Dr Cardinale was an advisory board member of NIKE (SPARQ) and a is currently a member of the scientific commission of the Italian Track and Field Federation.